We'll transform Plateau University into a center of medical excellence- Mutfwang

 “We know that health is the reason why we are here this morning.
 Without a healthy population, you will not have a healthy workforce, you will not have a healthy economy, you will not have a healthy security and everything completely breaks down.

-“That means we must do everything we can to fix this sector and I’m glad that this administration has brought on board several very competent, dedicated people of Plateau State to be able to man the various institutions in the health sector.
+“That means we must do everything we can to fix this sector and I’m glad that this administration has brought on board a number of very competent, dedicated people of Plateau State to be able to man the various institutions in the health sector.

 He pledged to enhance healthcare indicators, particularly infant mortality rates, through concerted efforts in the state.

-Musa Mahdi, the State Coordinator of WHO, commended Governor Mutfwang’s alignment with global healthcare standards and appealed for increased recruitment of healthcare professionals, the establishment of a Healthy Workforce Registry, and funding for health-related initiatives.
+Musa Mahdi, the State Coordinator of WHO, commended Governor Mutfwang’s alignment with global healthcare standards and appealed for increased recruitment of healthcare professionals, establishment of a Health Workforce Registry, and funding for health-related initiatives.

 He encouraged youth involvement in governance and assured continued mentorship for young leaders and entrepreneurs.